nextdaymedia/cmp/docs/cmp-v1-to-v2/QUANTCAST.md

 CMP v2 implements the [`addEventListener`][v2-function-addEventListener] command.
 It invokes the callback with [`TCData`][v2-object-TCData] immediately upon registration and whenever the TCData changes.
-When the property `eventStatus` is equal to `'useractioncomplete'` we know the user has confirmed or re-confirmed their choices.
+When the property `eventStatus` is equal to `'useractioncomplete'` or `'tcloaded''` we know the user has confirmed or re-confirmed their choices.

 CMP v2 also implements the [`removeEventListener`][v2-function-removeEventListener] command.
 This command can be used to remove an event listener added with `addEventListener`.